 PIP: The pip is the smallest amount a price can move in any currency quote.
 In above example, i.e, in GBP/USD = 1.4245, one pip would be 0.0001.
 With the Japanese yen, one pip would be 0.01, because this currency is quoted to two decimal places.

-SPREADThe difference between the bid price and the ask price is called a spread. for example, in GBP/USD = 1.4245/49, the spread would be 4 points or 4 pips and pip would be 0.0001.
+SPREAD: The difference between the bid price and the ask price is called a spread. for example, in GBP/USD = 1.4245/49, the spread would be 4 points or 4 pips and pip would be 0.0001.

 Types of Forex Charts

-Forex Chart is simply graphical Representaion of exchange rate between currencies.It shows how the exchange rate of currency pair has changed over time.
+Forex Chart is simply graphical Representaion of exchange rate between currencies.It shows how the exchange rate of currency pair has changed over

 Forex traders have developed several types of forex charts to help depict trading data.
 The three main chart types are

-1. Line charts.
+- Line charts.

-2. Bar charts.
+- Bar charts.

-3. Candlesticks.
+- Candlesticks.

 Compared to a line chart, which shows the price close to close, candlestick charts show four times the amount of information, displaying the close, open, low and high price of a given period.

-By having this extra information, you can study ‘how’ price has moved over a period of time compared to just seeing where the price closed.
+has moved over a period of time compared to just seeing where the price closed.

 The red and green portions of a candle are termed the ‘body’.
-If the opening price of the candle is lower than the closing price, the candle body color is green.
-If the opposite occurs, and the opening price is higher than the closing price then the candle body color is red.
+If the opening price of the candle is lower than the closing price, the

-The black lines above and below the candles are called ‘wicks’ or ‘shadows’.
+The black lines above and below the candles are called ‘wicks’ or

-Wicks represent the highest and lowest prices reached during the given time period.
+Wicks represent the highest and lowest prices reached during the given

 Overview of Indicators

-Currency charts help traders evaluate market behaviour, and help them determine where the currency will be in the future
+Currency charts help traders evaluate market behaviour, and help

-To help make sense of the currency movements depicted on a chart, traders have developed a number of different visual guides to assist them – indicators.
+To help make sense of the currency movements depicted on a chart,

-There are hundreds of different types of trading indicators developed to cover every aspect of forex trading, from trend following to mean reversion.
+developed to cover every aspect of forex trading, from trend following to

-Below we cover some of the most popular indicators used by currency traders.
+Below we cover some of the most popular indicators used by currency

 Bollinger Bands

-Bollinger Bands are volatility bands placed x standard deviations around a moving average.
-Developed by John Bollinger, the bands widen in periods of increasing volatility and narrow when volatility decreases.
+a moving average.
+Developed by John Bollinger, the bands widen in periods of

-From a traditional perspective, the bands are used to highlight potential oversold and overbought areas.
+From a traditional perspective, the bands are used to highlight

-For example, if a price move breaches the upper band, it might be expected that the price would then revert back to its mean, or in this case the middle moving average.
+expected that the price would then revert back to its mean, or in this case the

 Calculation: